APOS Awards

 PURPOSE

 This is the highest honor conferred by APOS.
 The Jimmie Holland Lifetime Achievement Award serves to honor an APOS member who best embodies the qualities of leadership and patient-centered care, like Dr. Jimmie Holland, one of the founders of the field of psychosocial oncology and the founder of APOS.
-The awardee has achieved distinguished leadership in the field of psychosocial oncology, with outstanding contributions in leadership, training, research, clinical practice, and service to APOS.
+The nominee should demonstrate distinguished leadership in the field of psychosocial oncology, with outstanding contributions in leadership, training, research, clinical practice, and service to APOS.
+In addition, nominees should exhibit excellence in areas that include but are not limited to leadership, training, research/evaluation, and/or clinical practice.

 ELIGIBILITY